What are Proteins?

-- Secondary structures are formed by a regular repeating pattern of hydrogen bond formation between backbone atoms.
+- Secondary structures are formed by a regularly repeating pattern of hydrogen bond formation between backbone atoms.

-- The secondary structure involves α-helices, β-sheets, and other types of folding patterns that occur due to a regular repeating pattern of hydrogen bond formation.
+- The secondary structure involves α-helices, β-sheets, and other types of folding patterns that occur due to a regularly repeating pattern of hydrogen bond formation.

 - The secondary structure of protein could be :

 - The α-helix is a right-handed coiled strand.

 - The side-chain substituents of the amino acid groups in an α-helix extend to the outside.

 - Hydrogen bonds form between the oxygen of the C=O of each peptide bond in the strand and the hydrogen of the N-H group of the peptide bond four amino acids below it in the helix.